Visual-Brahma/trackit/README.md

 # Trackit✨

+Simple attendance management solution for In-Person events and google meet calls.
 Easy, simple and automatic meet attendance collector application 🚀

 ###### Browser Extensions

 Automatically save attendance during google meet video calls.

 The extension records attendance automatically when you are in a meet and saves it.
 Once the meet is over it will open the attendance report in a new tab.
-You can access your saved attendance data anytime on our website [https://trackit.zeabur.app](https://trackit.zeabur.app).
+You can access your saved attendance data anytime on our website [https://trackit.visualbrahma.tech](https://trackit.visualbrahma.tech).

 Get the extension on